eritson254/Result-Summary-Component-responsive-flexbox-grid-box-shadow-etc./README.md

-# Result-Summary-Component-responsive-flexbox-grid-box-shadow-etc.
-Explore my dynamic and responsive Results Summary Component Challenge solution.
-Interactive elements with hover/focus states and dynamic content from local JSON data.
-See README.md for details and setup instructions.
-Happy exploring! 🚀
+# Results Summary Component Challenge

+## Features

+- **Dynamic and Responsive:** Adapts effortlessly to different screen sizes for an optimal user experience.
+- **Interactive Elements:** Implementing hover and focus states for enhanced interactivity.
+- **Data-Driven Content:** Populates results and total score dynamically from a local JSON file.

+## Technologies Used

+- **HTML5:** Structure and content definition.
+- **CSS3:** Styling and layout, incorporating Flexbox.

+For setup details and exploration, refer to the README.md.
+Happy coding! 🚀